MonzurElahiShamim/linux-essentials/Bash Scripting/Reading user Input.md

    ```

    - The `-t` option sets a timeout in seconds for input.
 If no input is received within 5 seconds, the `age` variable remains empty.

-These examples should cover common scenarios for reading user input in Bash scripts.
-Let me know if you want examples for specific use cases!